 Can I fundraise via Facebook?
 Will donations raised on Facebook count towards my fundraising goal?

-No, all donations must be directly applied to your individual or team Base 2 Space fundraising page.
+You can now raise more money and reach your fundraising goal faster by creating a Facebook Fundraiser directly from your RunSignup fundraising page.
+Follow these five steps to make sure your Facebook Fundraiser is linked to your fundraising goal. all donations must be directly applied to your individual or team Base 2 Space fundraising page.
 Donation transactions that are not processed through Base 2 Space’s fundraising platform (runsignup.com) will not count towards your fundraising total.
+Please note, the Space Needle Foundation is a subsidiary of the Seattle Foundation, so the organization on your Facebook Fundraiser should be the Seattle Foundation.

 What volunteer jobs can I do to support Base 2 Space?